Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

 p_{TA}(t) & p_{TC}(t) & p_{TG}(t) & p_{TT}(t)
 \end{pmatrix} = e^{Qt} = \sum_{j=0}^\infty\frac{(Qt)^j}{j!} \mbox{  .}$$

-Each of the named substitution models (e.g., JC69, TN92, HKY or GTR) has a uniquely defined instantaneous-rate matrix, $Q$.
+Each of the named substitution models (e.g., JC, TN92, HKY or GTR) has a uniquely defined instantaneous-rate matrix, $Q$.

-In this tutorial you will perform phylogeny inference under the simplest model of DNA sequence evolution: JC69.
+In this tutorial you will perform phylogeny inference under the simplest model of DNA sequence evolution: JC.
 In the next tutorial, you will explore other models with names such as F81, HKY85, TN92, GTR, GTR+Gamma.
-In this tutorial, you will first simulate sequences using the JC69 model, and then perform phylogenetic inference from a sequence alignment.
+In this tutorial, you will first simulate sequences using the JC model, and then perform phylogenetic inference from a sequence alignment.
 This inference will be based on the Markov chain Monte Carlo (MCMC) algorithm to estimate the phylogeny and other model parameters such as branch lengths.
 The